Farmers Market Eggs – Everything You Need To Know

 • Ask whether the eggs are washed or unwashed.
 This was new to me this year, but you can purchase washed and unwashed eggs.
 Unwashed eggs are going to contain a “bloom” on them that naturally protects the egg from becoming contaminated.
 This means the eggs were plucked from the hens’ nests and placed into the container.
 The “bloom” actually allows the eggs to go unrefrigerated for almost a month.
 This is great for big families so you can buy in bulk, plus the eggs are cheaper this way as well.
 I do this often.
 Washed eggs (what we are most familiar with) must be refrigerated and have a sooner expiration date.
 They are cleaner but they last far less time.

-• Ask about the container.
+• You can ask about the container.
 Ask the farmer if you can return the container to them and if they have any specifications on the return of a container.

 Things To Do When You Get Home